kumanofoo/bclock/tools/README.md

 2. Add the following line to the crontab file:

+    `ompeak.sh`
     ```sh
-    0 */3 * * * /usr/bin/bash /opt/bclock/tools/ompeak.sh 35.6895:139.6917 > /opt/bclock/peak.json
+    0 */3 * * * /usr/bin/bash /opt/bclock/tools/ompeak.sh 35.6895:139.6917 > /opt/bclock/html/peak.json

-    # OR

-    0 */3 * * * /usr/bin/bash /opt/bclock/tools/jmapeak.sh 140000 46106 > /opt/bclock/peak.json
     ```

+    `jmapeak.sh`
+    ```sh
+    0 */3 * * * /usr/bin/bash /opt/bclock/tools/jmapeak.sh 140000 46106 > /opt/bclock/html/peak.json
+    ```

-    This line schedules the script to run every 3 hours and redirects the output to `/opt/bclock/peak.json`.
+    This line schedules the script to run every 3 hours and redirects the output to `/opt/bclock/html/peak.json`.
 Make sure to replace `/usr/bin/bash` with the path to your Bash interpreter if it's different.

 3. Save and close the crontab file.

-Now, the script will run every 3 hours and update `/opt/bclock/peak.json` with the latest maximum and minimum temperatures.
+Now, the script will run every 3 hours and update `/opt/bclock/html/peak.json` with the latest maximum and minimum temperatures.